-For this observing season (January to December 2009, except June to July 2009 for maintenance), the K and Q bands dual-beam mode are opened to international users.
+For this observing season (January to December 2010, except June to July 2010 for maintenance), the K and Q bands dual-beam mode are opened to international users.
 Total observing time up to 400 hrs will be available for the common-use observing time.
 The observation with 6 elements array (VERA + Nobeyama 45-m and Kashima 34-m) is also available, with observing time of 100 hrs at maximum.
-In this season, the observable period for the Nobeyama 45-m telescope is planned to be in February, March, and April 2009 due to its maintenance.
+The observable period for the Nobeyama 45-m telescope is from November to May, but it may vary from year to year because of its maintenance level.
 Also the Kashima 34-m telescope could not join VERA during its maintenance season, usually from August to October.